wasisheikh1810/backstage/README.md

     $ npm install -g yarn

-# Now Create your Backstage App
+# Create your Backstage App
 To install the Backstage Standalone app, we make use of npx, a tool to run Node executables straight from the registry.
 This tool is part of your Node.js installation.
 Running the command below will install Backstage.
 The wizard will create a subdirectory inside your current working directory.

     $ npx @backstage/create-app